SLT and BODS do not always make things easier

 In this blog post, I want to show how easy it can be to tap into ERP data from SAP, i.e. find the relevant data, read, filter, enrich and contextualize it, and finally store the data natively on HIVE for further data processing.

-You may appreciate this run-through if you are performing the same tasks with SAP out of the box solutions, such as a combination of SLT and BODS.
+You may appreciate this run-through especially when you’ve been performing the same tasks with SAP out of the box solutions, such as a combination of SLT and BODS.
 In their own right these SAP solutions are extremely powerful and especially BODS has a wide scope.
-However, for integration between SAP’s business solutions where you need to unravel the mysteries of SAP’s ERP data model on top of performing delta capture and run ETL processes, we feel that the solution with SLT and BODS tends to be overcomplicated.
+However, for integration between SAP’s business solutions where you need to unravel the mysteries of SAP’s ERP data model on top of performing delta capture and run ETL processes, we feel that the solution with SLT and BODS tends to be a bit overcomplicated.

 An alternative solution